Gaurang-1402/Biolearn/README.md

 ## ⚙️ How we built it

 - Next Js: For frontend
-- Firebase: For user authentication
-- Firestore: For Database
 - Three.js: For 3D rendering and animation
 - echo3D: For AR/VR